grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 parallel.
 For example if we become constrained by write performance, we can solve this by simply adding more nodes.

-InfluxDB favors redundancy over distribution when having to chose between the two.
+InfluxDB favors redundancy over distribution when having to choose between the two.

 Each retention policy bucket is further divided into shard groups, one